hazelcast/hazelcast-jet-reference-manual/docs/100_The_Core_API/070_Implement_a_Custom_Source_or_Sink.md

 sinks exposed through the Pipeline API.
 You can extend Jet's support for sources and sinks by writing your own vertex implementations.

-One of the main concerns when implemnting a source vertex is that the data source is typically distributed across multiple machines and partitions, and the work needs to be distributed across multiple members and processors.
+One of the main concerns when implementing a source vertex is that the data source is typically distributed across multiple machines and partitions, and the work needs to be distributed across multiple members and processors.